glazed-elite-developers/apey-eye/readme.md

 ### Decorators

-With GenericResource can be used all decorators already mentioned in this documentation but in addiction should be used others that are more appropriate in this context.
+With *GenericResource* can be used all decorators already mentioned in this documentation but in addition should be used others that are more appropriate in this context.

 #### @Model